tomasherceg/dotvvm-docs/Pages/basics-formatting-dates-and-numbers.md

 You can use the `Required` attribute to validate numeric and DateTime values.
 If the value cannot be parsed, the client-side `Required` validator reports an error because it sees the `null` value in the property.

-If you need to make the value optional, but it has to be in a correct format in case it is entered, you can use the `DotvvmEnforceClientFormat` attribute.
+If you need to make the value optional, but need to enforce the correct format, you can use the `DotvvmEnforceClientFormat` attribute.
+This attribute works on the client-side only.
 If the field is empty or the format is correct, the property is valid.
 But if the value cannot be parsed, the validation reports an error.

 ```CSHARP